0xsequence/erc20-meta-token/README.md

-# General Meta Transaction Wrapper Contract for ERC20
+# General Meta Wrapper Contract for ERC20

 Wrapper contract offering meta-transaction methods to any token compliant with the ERC-20 standard.

+As well, it allows any ERC-20 token to function with an ERC-1155 contract.

 ## How does it work?